legitzombie/Cyberpunk-2077-Importers/README.md

 Collection of importers that can be used to change things in the game easily.

-The end result is an archive folder ready to be zipped and uploaded.
+The end result is an archive folder ready to be zipped, installed and uploaded.